 How does BYOD work with ADE?

 Bring your own device (BYOD) allows users to utilize their personally owned equipment to conduct work activities.
-BYOD can be great for organizations and users.
+Utilizing a BYOD policy can be great for organizations and users.
 It reduces equipment costs for organizations and enables users to continue using the devices they know and love.
 However, managing BYOD devices can be complicated because organizations lack control over user-owned devices.

 While many MDM solutions support BYOD environments, Apple recommends using Apple Business Manager and Automated Device Enrollment for organizationally owned devices rather than BYOD devices.
-BYOD environments can leverage User Enrollment, which provides organizations control over their owned data and apps while offering users privacy over their personal content.
+BYOD environments can leverage User Enrollment, which provides organizations control over their owned data and apps while offering users privacy over their content.